xde013/izy-api/README.md

 # izypay

-> A simple REST API for izypay, to see it in action head to live demo <a src="https://izypay.herokuapp.com/api/transactions"> *here*</a>.
+> A simple REST API for izypay, to see it in action head to live demo [here](https://izypay.herokuapp.com/api/transactions "API live demo").

 ## Run localy
 ``` bash